ginger51011/pandoras_pot/README.md

 # a text file as a source of data.
 Then you can use this (but uncommented, duh):
 # type = { name = "markov_chain", data = "<path to some text file>" }

+# Another alternative is a static generator, that always outputs the full contents
+# of a file.
+Does not respect chunking.
+# type = { name = "static", data = "<path to some file>" }

 [logging]
 # Output file for logs.
 output_path = "pandoras.log"